 a business, technical, trade, or vocational school that normally requires a high school diploma or equivalent for admittance.

 SNAP recipients enrolled in a college or university (as defined above) must meet special student eligibility requirements in order to remain eligible for SNAP benefits.
 HHSC determines whether a SNAP recipient meets the student eligibility requirements.
-If a SNAP recipient self-enrolls (self-initiates) in a college or university, as defined above, while participating in SNAP E&T services, refer the SNAP recipient back to HHSC as soon as possible using Form H1817 and immediately close out all SNAP E&T services, support services, and the SNAP E&T Program Detail in TWIST.
+If a SNAP recipient self-enrolls (self-initiates) in a college or university, as defined above, while participating in SNAP E&T services, refer the SNAP recipient back to HHSC as soon as possible using Form H1817 and immediately close out all SNAP E&T services, support services, and the SNAP E&T application in WorkInTexas.com.

 If HHSC determines that the SNAP recipient meets the student eligibility criteria, the individual will be exempt (Work Code S) from participation in SNAP E&T but may voluntarily participate.